gbasin/LLM-DB/README.md

 % python src/main.py "add a home appraisal fact: they are necessary for getting a mortgage, \
 add a tax assessment fact: they estimate the value for tax purposes, \
 add another tax assessment fact: they are not the same as a home appraisal, \
-add a mortgage fact: home appraisals estimate the home's value and are a requirement"
+add a mortgage fact: home appraisals estimate the home's value and are a requirement to get a mortgage"

 INSERTED: {'type': 'home_appraisal_fact', 'fact': 'necessary for getting a mortgage'}